redhat-sap/rh_operations/README.md

 Ansible collection is designed to work with following Ansible versions (on controller host)

-ansible 2.9

-ansible-core 2.10

-ansible-core 2.11

-ansible-core 2.12

-ansible-core 2.13

 ansible-core 2.14

 ansible-core 2.15

 ### Python

+Ansible collection is designed to work with following python versions on controller host

+python 3.8

+python 3.9

+python 3.10

+python 3.11

+python 3.12

-Ansible collection is designed to work with following python versions (on both controller and managed host)
+Ansible collection is designed to work with following python versions on managed host

 python 2.7